thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * `display_best_review_order` used as a debugging tool : only display order.
 Allows to check if the order seems correct without having to create a filtered deck.
 * `save_df` saves the dataframe containing the cards and all other infos needed by AnnA as a pickle file.
 Used mainly for debugging.
 Files will be saved to the folder `DF_backups`
-* `show_acronyms` shows the acronym present in your deck that were not extended.
-Useful if you want to adjust your acronym list.

 ## TODO
 *More or less by order of urgency*